Rhode Island EITC #

 Rhode Island is operating a State-Based Marketplace, known as HealthSource RI — through which you can apply for Medicaid or other private health insurance.

-Children with serious disabilities, mental illness, or complex medical needs may apply for medical coverage through the Katie Beckett Program.
-You may request for an application from a DHS office by calling 1-855-697-4347.
+Children under age 19 with serious disabilities, mental illness, or complex medical needs may apply for medical coverage through the Katie Beckett Program.

-Managed by Rhode Island Housing, the Section 8 Housing Choice Voucher Program helps eligible families lease privately owned rental units from participating landlords.
+Managed by Rhode Island Housing, the Housing Choice Voucher Program, also referred to as Section 8 Rental Assistance, helps eligible families lease privately owned rental units from participating landlords in one of 20 Rhode Island communities.

 How do I qualify for Section 8 housing in RI?

-The RHEHA program is designed to help Rhode Island families in need of housing help.
-It provides cash assistance and grants to families and individuals who are at risk of becoming homeless due to a short term housing emergency.
+RHEHA provides cash assistance and grants to families and individuals who are at risk of becoming homeless due to a short term housing emergency.

 RHEHA will give up to $1,200 to eligible people to help them pay for first month’s rent.
 It also offers mortgage payment assistance or security deposits.